felixbosco/KeplerFit/README.md

 # KeplerFit
-A small piece of code to fit a Keplerian velocity distribution model to position-velocity data.
+A small piece of code to fit a Keplerian velocity distribution model to position-velocity (PV) data.
 Please take a look at the example under **Basic usage**.

 ## Basic usage